shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

 ### Description of the model

-As mentioned above the model is designed on that described in [1], with several modifications.
+The model is designed on that described in [1], with several modifications.
 Relu activation was included in the Conv3D layer followed by BatchNormalization.
 The paper describes these as occurring in the reverse order.
 BatchNormalization was only included after the first Conv3D in each set.
 OOM errors were experienced and reducing the